 Herringbone, that is.

 I love incorporating a good herringbone pattern in my designs.
 Tile, barnwood, décor/accents… I’ll take it all.
-And in honor of Halloween this week, I am offering you a guided tour of these herringbone designs and how you can add in a little zig-zag of your own without
+And in honor of Halloween, I am offering you a guided tour of these herringbone designs and how you can add in a little zig-zag of your own without

 breaking the bank.